Trademark Registration in Hong Kong. Register your trademark name, slogan, or logo today

 Category 8: Hand tools and utensils (manual); knives, forks and spoons; carry-on weapons; razors.

-Category 9: Science, navigation, surveying, photography, film, optics, scales, gauges, signals, inspection (supervision), ambulance (rescue) and teaching equipment and instruments; devices for handling, switching, transmitting, accumulating, regulating or controlling electricity and Apparatus; means for recording, communicating, reproducing sound or video; magnetic data carrier, recording disk; optical disk, DVD disk and other digital storage media; mechanical structure of coin-operated activation device; cash register, computer, data processing device, computer ; computer software; fire extinguishing equipment.
+Category 9: Science, navigation, surveying, photography, film, optics, scales, gauges, signals, inspection (supervision), ambulance (rescue) and teaching equipment and instruments; handling devices, switching, transmitting, accumulating, regulating or controlling electricity and Apparatus; means for recording, communicating, reproducing sound or video; magnetic data carrier, recording disk; an optical disk, DVD and other digital storage media; the mechanical structure of coin-operated activation device; cash register, computer, data processing device, computer; computer software; fire extinguishing equipment.

 Category 10: Surgical, medical, dental and veterinary instruments and instruments, prostheses, false eye and dentures; orthopedics; suture materials.

 Category 11: lighting, heating, steam generation, cooking, refrigeration, drying, ventilation, water supply, and plumbing fixtures.

 Category 12: Vehicles; land, air and sea carriers.